Find out the latest in human rights news

 On 15th April 2023, an armed conflict began between rival factions of the government in Sudan.
 Reports currently state that the Sudanese Armed Force have since agreed to a ceasefire on the 25th April (The Guardian, 2023).
 Yet the suffering is far from over for Sudanese citizens.

-In the last three years, PoC have supported 40 prisoners of conscience from Sudan.
+In the last three years, PoC have supported over 40 prisoners of conscience from Sudan.
 The news of the conflict, and the fact that both forces have a history of violating international human rights law, is a devastating reminder that human rights abuses will continue in Sudan.

 Women Human Rights Defenders